NXS-Detroit/NXS-Detours/Construction Detours/2019-09-23 Big Beaver at I-75.md

-Due to construction on the I-75 bridge over Big Beaver, the following routes are on detour Monday 2019-09-23 and Wednesday 2019-09-25 (but *not* Tuesday 2019-09-24) from 10pm til 5am the next morning:
+Due to construction on the I-75 bridge over Big Beaver, the following routes are on detour Monday 2019-09-23 *only* from 10pm til 5am the next morning:

 **Jump to route:** (95)[#95-oakland-fast-line], (804)[#804-troy-sky-line], (875)[#875-oakland-county-express-line]